jmuss07/Circuit-Python/README.md

 ![Photointerrupter wiring!](https://github.com/jmuss07/Circuit-Python/blob/main/Images/Photointerrupter.PNG?raw=true)

 ### Reflection
 I ran into some challenges originally, since I had never worked with a photointerrupters before.
-This code also utilises time.monotonic instead of time.sleep, which I had never used before.
-Once I got the photointerrupter to successfully record the number of interrupts, the next challenge came from trying to bget it to not only reset back to 0 interrupts every four seconds, but also to have it print out that number every second.
+You can use the photointerrupter by setting a time frequency and a counter, and I figured out how to operate the "Photo" command through the Arduino website This code also utilises time.monotonic instead of time.sleep, which I had never used before.
+However, I found that both functions are fairly similar, with only slight differnces in command sentences.
+A quick Google search showed me the correct phrasing (Which I used in my code above!).
+Once I got the photointerrupter to successfully record the number of interrupts, the next challenge came from trying to get it to not only reset back to 0 interrupts every four seconds, but also to have it print out that number every second.
+I figured out that this is where the counter, time.monotonic, and string statements came in handy, and created a new if statement that said that if the internal time recorded by time.monotonic was greater than or equal to 4, both the timer and the counter would reset to zero.
 Once I got it to work and did some research on photointerrupters and the time.monotonic function, the code made a lot of sense.